 Okay you guys, here’s where the adventure begins.
 You get to choose which milk to use according to your dietary needs.
 If you’re a low-carb eater, you can get away with using whole milk or half & half, so long as you’re cognizant of the rest of the carbs you’re taking in throughout the day.

-If you’re strictly keto, you will want to stick with heavy whipping cream, which contains zero carbs, but a lot, a lot of fat (and calories).
+If you’re strictly keto, you will want to stick with heavy whipping cream, which contains only a tiny amount of carbs – 6.5 grams per 1 cup.
+BUT a lot, a lot of fat (and calories).
 If you’re keto, you can still go with the whole milk or goat milk version (more on that in a few paragraphs), you’ll just be eating up much of your carb intake, which in my opinion should be reserved for foods that are more nutrient-dense (i.e. your veggies).

 This brings us to the low-carb v. fat debate.
 Are you fine with higher fat so long as the ice cream is low-carb, or are you okay with a moderate (I’d argue still low) amount of carbs with less fat?